Unitech/pm2/README.md

 <a name="a5"/>
 ## Clustering

-Launch `max` instances (`max` depending on the number of CPUs available) and set the load balancer to balance queries between each process :
+Launch `max` instances (`max` depending on the number of CPUs available) and set the load balancer to balance queries among process:

 ```bash
 $ pm2 start app.js --name "API" -i max